akshatsood2025/akshatsood2025/README.md

 <li>Coordinator of Cassandra 2022 : Data Analysis Event organized under the banner of <a href="https://www.instagram.com/udyam_iit_bhu/">UDYAM</a></li>
 <li>Worked as Practice Test Paper Development Intern at <a href="https://www.edvizo.com/">Edvizo</a> during April-May (2020) contributing an extensive set of 750+ Questions in the field of Mathematics for JEE Aspirants</li>
 <li>Co-Coordinator of Pixelate 2021 : Image Processing and Computer Vision Event organized under <a href="https://www.instagram.com/technexiitbhu/">Technex</a></li>
-<li>Member of Core Team and Mentor at iMaze 2021 : Freshers Event organized by the Robotics Club of IIT BHU</li>
+<li>Member of Core Team and Mentor at iMaze 2021 : Freshers Event organized by Robotics Club of IIT BHU</li>
 </ul>

 <b>Honours and Achievements</b>